karapostK/ProtoMF/README.md

 # ProtoMF: Prototype-based Matrix Factorization for ExplainableRecommendations (temporary anonymized repository)

-This temporary repository hosts the code for the submission "ProtoMF: Prototype-based Matrix Factorization for ExplainableRecommendations" at WebConf 2022, Special Track "Web4Good".
+This temporary repository hosts the code for the submission "ProtoMF: Prototype-based Matrix Factorization for ExplainableRecommendations" at SIGIR 2022.

 ![](https://github.com/karapostK/ProtoMF-temp/blob/04061e11b809a702a63ef898370027e40519573e/protomf_diagram.png "sutff")